Year-End List! Most Popular Posts of 2016

 6. “VALDI WILCOX (1948-2004)”

 This was a story I stumbled on completely by accident.
-I saw a full-page photo in a 1948 issue of The Dallas Morning News of an attractive young couple and their baby out for a stroll in Lake Cliff Park.
+I saw a 1948 photo of an attractive young couple and their baby out for a stroll in Lake Cliff Park.
 They seemed so happy and full of hope.
 I thought it would be interesting to trace the life of the unseen baby in the baby carriage.
 Her story was unexpectedly tragic.

 7. “A FEW ADS FROM THE PAGES OF THE 1963 AND 1967 KIMBALL HIGH SCHOOL YEARBOOKS”